 But, the important question is if it is difficult for someone with even a small percentage of reduction in the hippocampus to overcome negative thinking without the full capacity of their brain.

 The best antidote to depression is living in the present and connecting with the moment in the given situation.

 If you want to break free of a negative thought cycle, then you must first understand yourself.
 You need to realize your needs and wants and what you have and don’t have.
 The next step is acceptance!.
 Try to be grateful for whatever you have and accept it.
 No resentment, no regret, and no guilt.

 The main reason why fighting depression or any other mental health issue is hard because of the stigma attached to it.
 The best thing is to talk with your loved ones as much you can.
 They will be non-judgemental, moreover, they know you well and help you correct the negative view about yourself.

 Talking to your near and dear ones can boost your confidence and instill hope that you will beat the depression.
 When your mind is clouded, you can’t see the light, but people around can always guide you on the way.

 According to researchers, meditation and yoga are useful strategies that can sharpen your brain and help you think smarter.
 These practices enhance mindfulness that can improve the neural connectivity in the brain circuit.

 Depression in the United States

-Whether depression is a disorder or disease doesn’t matter.
+Some still debate that depression is a disorder or disease.
 The fact remains that depression is a debilitating condition that drastically affects the lives of millions of people all over the world.
 It is a globally paralyzing factor contributing to deaths every year.
-According to WHO, approximately 8,00,000 die due to suicide every year.

-Depression is not just sadness, nor is it is symptom of weakness.
-It isn’t discriminatory against race, gender or ethnicity.
+Depression is more than just being sad, and it is not a symptom of weakness.
+It isn’t discriminatory against race, gender, or ethnicity.
 It can affect anyone of any age and class, equally fatally.